parkertimmins/parkertimmins.github.io/_posts/2020-06-03-azimuth-altitude.md

 We know that $$ \tan(\theta) = \dfrac{y}{x} $$ , or $$ \theta = \arctan(\dfrac{y}{x}) $$

 We'll use the arctan2 function which takes into account the signs of both y and x, so it provides a $$ \theta $$ for all the way around the circle.
 The $$ \theta $$ we have here has a few problems.
 It's values is between $$ \pi $$ and $$ -\pi $$, it goes in the wrong direction (half clockwise, half counter-clockwise), and starts at the wrong spot (East rather than North).
 It requires some massaging to get in the right form ([0, $$ 2\pi $$] clockwise from North), but that's pretty simple, I'll leave it as an exercise for the reader.
-So, now we have the azimuth.
+So, we have succesfully found the azimuth.

 ![Altitude angle]({{site.baseurl}}/assets/images/posts/azimuth_altitude/altitude_angle.jpg "Altitude angle"){:height="80%" width="80%"}

 Now let's find the Altitude.
 Similar to Azimuth we'll need the two non-hypotenuse sides of a right triangle to get the angle.
 One side will be Z component of the vector.
-But the other part of the triangle is a combination of the X and Y components depending on the direction.
+But the other part of the triangle is a combination of the X and Y components.
 Use the ol' pythagorean theorem to find the length of the bottom arm of the triangle.
 That value is $$ \sqrt{x^2 + y^2} $$ so this time $$ \theta = \arctan(\dfrac{z}{\sqrt{x^2 + y^2}}) $$
 And thats' the altitude.

+### Conclusion
+Just to wrap up, let's go back over what we've done.
+We took the orientation of a phone, in the form of a quaterion descibing how the phone is rotated relative to being flat on the ground with top to the North.
+Then we produced a 3d vector describing the direction that the phone is pointed, throwing away the information about the screen orientation.
+Then, throwing away the vector's length, we converted it into two angles: the Altitude and Azimuth.